Go to main content

 Choosing the Right Payroll Software

-The French payroll software market is dominated by a few major players (Sage, Cegid, ADP, Silae, PayFit), but the choice must be based on specific criteria:
+The French payroll software market is dominated by a few major players (Sage, Cegid, ADP, Silae, PayFit), but the choice must be made based on specific criteria:

-• Legal compliance: automatic regulatory updates (URSSAF, collective agreements)
+• Legal Compliance: automatic regulatory updates (URSSAF, collective agreements)

-• DSN connectivity: direct transmission without re-entry
+• DSN Connectivity: direct transmission without re-entry

-• Data security: HDS hosting or ISO 27001, data encryption
+• Data Security: HDS hosting or ISO 27001, data encryption

-• Ergonomics: quick adoption for payroll teams
+• User-Friendliness: quick learning curve for payroll teams

-Outsourcing or Internalizing Payroll?
+Outsourcing or Insourcing Payroll?

 Integrating Electronic Signature into the Payroll Workflow